AI Automation

 Lead qualification and routing.
 Inbound enquiries through a website form, contact page or chat can be classified by intent, scored by fit, and routed to the right inbox or CRM stage automatically.
 We cover the engineering side in what AI actually costs in production.
 For a busy business owner this is the kind of automation that turns a noisy inbox into a sorted pipeline before anyone touches it.

 Customer-facing chat in narrow domains.
 A chat agent on the website that answers questions about your services, pricing structure and engagement model works well when the domain is narrow and the knowledge is yours.
-A chat agent that’s expected to handle anything a stranger types is a different problem — usually one with a much worse return on the build cost.
+A chat agent expected to handle anything a stranger types is a different problem entirely — usually with a much worse return on the build cost.

 Where AI is mostly marketing-of-marketing